 1. Target Review Websites to Gain Traffic and Reviews

-Increasingly, new foot traffic to business starts with a review search — either Yelp, Foursquare, or Google Reviews–so explicitly targeting this traffic with review-site-specific promotions (10% off for Yelpers) both drive traffic through the door and also primes the customer to have a good experience and in turn leave you an excellent review.
-Yelp, in particular, makes this easy by allow you to post deals right to your review page and those show up on initial searches by Yelpers.
+Increasingly, new foot traffic to business starts with a review search — either Yelp, Foursquare, or Google reviews — so explicitly targeting this traffic with review site-specific promotions, such as 10 percent off for Yelpers, helps drive traffic through the door.
+It also primes the customer to have a good experience and, in turn, leave you an excellent review.
+Yelp, in particular, makes this easy by allowing you to post deals right to your review page and those show up on initial searches by Yelpers.

 Luke Martin, Managing Director, Venosure Mother & Baby

-The main problem retail stores face is location, it’s not something you can change very easily!
-We’ve worked with our retail partners to put together a ‘roadshow’ that can take their store to events, conventions and carnivals to really take advantage of huge volumes of foot traffic – even if they’re not walking past your store.
+The main problem retail stores face is location, and it’s not something you can change very easily.
+We’ve worked with our retail partners to put together a “road show” that can take their store to events, conventions and carnivals to really take advantage of huge volumes of foot traffic, even if they’re not walking past your store.
 Used properly, it’s always increased turnover at stores in the next few weeks.